LilianBour/Projet_TER/README.txt

 	  C++ code to exctract 3*3px on 3 dates pattern and count them And create data to analyse 2 slopes and nb_pattern
 	- Kmeans_LogisticRegression
-	  Python scripts to classify with SVM and Logistic regression (Main.py), apply Kmeans (Kmeans.py), to compare histograms (hist_comparison.py) and .....
+	  Python scripts to classify with SVM and Logistic regression (Main.py), apply Kmeans (Kmeans.py), to compare histograms (hist_comparison.py) and to classify orchards (Classification_parcels.py)
 	- Parcels contains all images of the parcels (Intensive orchard and Traditional orchard)
 	- data is a dataframe containing data of all parcels
 	- data_0_1 : pattern to use for Kmeans